NathanKloer/GrinningLionOpus/README.md

 This project is hosted at: https://nathankloer.github.io/GrinningLionOpus/.

+A Google Drive slide show on the project can be found at: https://docs.google.com/presentation/d/1sRi0TvDb6vxIXRGRc2uJ9LvEY6ajBZdF3G6PYeFMCoQ/edit?usp=sharing.

 It is maintained by: Nadine Hernandez, Johnny King, Nathan Kloer, and Isaac Motley

 Project Utilizes: